 - Upload via Standard Uploader (jpg, gif, windows bmp, png)

 - Upload via Fast Uploader (jpg, gif, windows bmp, png)

 I lost my password - is there anything I can do?

 If you've forgotten your sign-in password, please click the "Forgot Password?" link on the homepage.
 Verify your User ID (this should be the email address currently in your account), then click continue.
 We will send your password to the email address currently associated with your account.
 This email address can be verified or modified from the Manage My Account page (via the Manage My Account link located above the "My Photo Centre" area) after you have logged in.

 Can I get my order delivered to my house?

 Yes, you may choose to order your prints online and have them delivered right to your house.

 Is there a charge for shipping?

-There are no shipping charges when picking up prints from our store locations, but there is a $1.49 service fee for orders under $5.00.
+There are no shipping charges when picking up prints from our store locations.

 How much does it cost to store my images?